studywgf/summary/使用openvino推理ppyolo、ppyoloe.md

 ```
 For ppyoloe, inputs not have im_shape.
 ## 0penvino inference engine for model inference(ppyolo)
-Compare with ir inference, change the read xml file to a pdmodel file.
+Compare with IR inference, change the read xml file to a pdmodel file.